The new Research Councils UK (RCUK) Open Access policy: what it means for you

-- As noted, the fund allocated for 2013/14 could quickly run out.
-The fund is currently distributed on a first-come, first-served basis.
-Once the 2013/14 funding is spent, no more will be available until the 2014/15 financial year.
-If you wish to publish via Gold between these points, you should seek alternative funds in consultation with your executive Dean, or use BIROn and comply via the Green route.
+- The fund is currently distributed on a first-come, first-served basis.
+Once the annual funding is spent, no more will be available until the next financial year.
+If you wish to publish via Gold in the interrim, you should seek alternative funds in consultation with your executive Dean, or use BIROn and comply via the Green route.

 Can I use the fund if my research is not RCUK-funded?

 - Only authors of current RCUK-funded research are eligible.

 If a publisher doesn’t comply, can I still submit to them?

 - Some publishers do not yet comply with RCUK’s Open Access requirements (either Green or Gold).
 Publishing with them will not count towards meeting RCUK’s target (45% in the first year, 53% in the second and 100% by the fifth).
 However, you are encouraged to publish in the best and most appropriate outlets available.
 Decisions about what these are lie with you.
 You should primarily publish according to academic merit, not APC cost or open access compliance.
 Publishers who do not comply today may transition towards this over the next five years.

 - Tools to enable informed decisions are available: the SHERPA project has developed FACT (Funders & Authors Compliance Tool) to enable you to determine if your intended publisher complies with the RCUK open access policy.
 Simply choose your funder, search for a journal/publisher, and the system shows if their policies comply.